klozn/10-javascript/40-databases-sql/10-SQL/10-sql-introduction/codelab01/simple-select.md

 - Download Oracle 11g XE database (you'll need an oracle account)
 - Install the Oracle 11g XE database (user:SYSTEM password:SYSTEM )
-- Download and install Oracle SQL developer
+- Download and install Oracle
 - Create a new connection in SQL developer to your local Oracle XE using the SYSTEM user
 - Unlock the HR user (can be found under Other Users)
 - Disconnect the SYSTEM user